dysordys/phenotypediv/README.md

 The directory `Videos` has four short videos of the model's dynamics through time:

-* `mov_1D_S2.mp4`: Eco-evolutionary dynamics in a one-dimensional trait space, initialized with two species.
+* `mov_1D_S2.mp4`: eco-evolutionary dynamics in a one-dimensional trait space, initialized with two species.
-* `mov_1D_S8.mp4`: Eco-evolutionary dynamics in a one-dimensional trait space, initialized with eight species.
+* `mov_1D_S8.mp4`: eco-evolutionary dynamics in a one-dimensional trait space, initialized with eight species.
-* `mov_2D_S3.mp4`: Eco-evolutionary dynamics in a two-dimensional trait space, initialized with three species.
+* `mov_2D_S3.mp4`: eco-evolutionary dynamics in a two-dimensional trait space, initialized with three species.
-* `mov_2D_S25.mp4`: Eco-evolutionary dynamics in a two-dimensional trait space, initialized with twenty-five species.
+* `mov_2D_S25.mp4`: eco-evolutionary dynamics in a two-dimensional trait space, initialized with twenty-five species.